 - staying in touch with friends and family

 An occasional sleepless night won’t cause sallow skin.
 However, if you don’t get enough sleep consistently, your skin won’t get the nutrients it needs to stay hydrated and healthy.
 Over time, sleep deprivation will cause sallow skin.

-For overall health, you should aim for seven to nine hours of sleep every night.
+For overall health, you should aim for 7 to 9 hours of sleep every night.
 Your skin will reap the benefits of better sleep, too.

 If you have difficulty sleeping this long, consider some helpful tips to get you the good night’s rest that you need:

 - Go to bed and wake up at the same time every day — including weekends.